MIDS-scaling-up/v2/week09/hw/README.md

-# Homework 9: [is being revised, please do not start it yet] Distributed Training
+# Homework 9: [is being revised, please do not start it yet] Distributed Training and Neural Machine Translation

 ## Please note that this homework is graded
 ### Read up on OpenSeq2Seq